wlach/eideticker/README.md

 ### Console profiling

-Console mode is meant for internal profiling.
-You run a program called get-metric-for-build.py with a specific test against an Android apk, and out will pop several results.
-This is not yet supported for B2G.
+Console mode allows you to get one-off results of running Eideticker for a single test.
+You run a program called get-metric-for-build.py and it will print some numbers to standard output.

+#### get-metric-for-build on Android

+To run get-metric-for-build against an already-installed version of Fennec, specify the name of the test followed by the names of the applications you want to test:

+    ./bin/get-metric-for-build.py <test> [app name 1] [app name 2] ...

+If you want to test a set of apks, use the `--use-apks` option and specify the set of apks you want to test after the test name.

     ./bin/get-metric-for-build.py --use-apks <test> <apk of build 1> [apk of build 2] ...

-For example, to run the canvas clock example against Fennec nightly, try
+For example, to run the canvas clock test against the copy of Fennec nightly currently installed on the device, do:

-this:
+    ./bin/get-metric-for-build.py --use-apks clock org.mozilla.fennec

+To run the same test against an uninstalled copy of Fennec nightly, try:

     ./bin/get-metric-for-build.py --use-apks clock nightly.apk

-Typically, you want to run Eideticker more than once on a particular test to get a range of results as tests are not 100% deterministic (partly due to the way we run tests, partly due to Android itself).
-You can do this with the `--num-runs` option.
-For example:

-    ./bin/get-metric-for-build.py --use-apks --num-runs 5 clock nightly.apk

 Occasionally you may want to run Fennec with a custom preference or two set, you can do this with the "extra prefs" option.
 Just pass a json dictionary